Explaining the Relationship Between IoT, Big Data and Cloud Computing

 Ultimately, Big Data and Internet of Things have common goals and rely on each other to achieve them by converting data into something actionable for businesses.
 For example, using real-time IoT insights combined with long-term Big Data analytics can be used to get a bigger picture of a company’s overall performance over time.
 As these technologies continue to develop, particular industries will reap the benefits.
 Industries such as the automotive, shipping, and haulage industries will benefit from using IoT and Big Data.
 The insights and knowledge extracted from the technologies will improve the analytics process, making it quicker and easier, improve efficiency, save costs, and promote informed decision-making and forecasting.

 How are IoT and Cloud Computing Related?

-The IoT and Cloud Computing complement one another, often being branded together when discussing technical services, and both working together to provide an overall better IoT service.
-However, there are crucial differences between them, making each of them an effective technical solution separately, as well as together.
+The IoT and Cloud Computing complement one another, often being branded together when discussing technical services and working together to provide an overall better IoT service.
+However, there are crucial differences between them, making each of them an effective technical solution separately and together.

-The role of Cloud Computing in IoT works as part of a collaboration and is used to store IoT data.
+Cloud Computing in IoT works as part of a collaboration and is used to store IoT data.
 The Cloud is a centralised server containing computer resources that can be accessed whenever required.
-Cloud Computing is an easy method of travel for the large data packages generated by the IoT through the Internet.
+Cloud Computing is an easy travel method for the large data packages generated by the IoT through the Internet.
 Big Data can also help in this process.
-Combined, IoT and Cloud Computingallow systems to be automated in a cost-effective way that supports real-time control and data monitoring.
+Combined, IoT and Cloud Computing allow systems to be automated in a cost-effective way that supports real-time control and data monitoring.